 Corporate Tax Cuts, Merger Activity, and Shareholder Wealth

 We study the impact of the Domestic Production Activities Deduction (DPAD) on mergers and acquisitions.
-DPAD reduces effective corporate income tax rates for firms based on their income from work or goods made in the US.
-Results indicate that the quantity and quality of acquisitions by DPAD-advantaged firms conform to the predictions of the neoclassical theory of the firm.
-Specifically, acquisitions, particularly those cash-financed, increase substantially for firms in industries with large DPAD-related tax cuts.
-Moreover, DPAD improves acquisition quality for deals in which acquirers and targets are likely to generate incremental DPAD tax benefits through their merger.
+DPAD reduces corporate tax rates on income from work or goods made in the US.
+Results indicate that the quantity and quality of acquisition bids by DPAD-advantaged firms conform to the predictions of the neoclassical theory of the firm and the theory of financial constraints.
+Specifically, bids, particularly those cash-financed, increase substantially in industries with large DPAD-related tax cuts and for firms with financial constraints.
+Moreover, DPAD improves acquisition quality where acquirers and targets are likely to generate incremental DPAD tax benefits through their merger.

-Keywords: Corporate Tax Deduction; Acquisitions; Firm Performance; Agency Problems
+Keywords: Corporate Tax Deduction; Acquisitions; Firm Performance; Financial Constraints

 JEL Classification: G34; H25; M48